Eyesore123/blog-app/README.md

 Providers are used for themes, alerts and confirmations.
 I added a markdown editor for posts.
 Perhaps I could add one for comments, but it was quite bothersome to get it work without errors for posts so I'm not sure if I'll add new editors.

 Loading spinners are used for images and log-in.
 Custom alerts pop up to notify user of successful logout.
 Login doesn't include popup, because it would feel a bit intrusive towards regular users.
 Admin gets a pop up notification when a new post is added.
 Custom dialogue window in used for verifying important actions (like deleting a post or a user account).
-Admin can use Google Cloud Tranlation AP to translate posts to other languages.
+Admin can use Google Cloud Tranlation API to translate posts to other languages.

 Errors are mostly handled with custom error pages.
 Images use a fallback image in case the image is not found.